perfectyorg/perfecty-push-wp/README.md

 # setup wordpress as a testing environment for phpunit
 make phpunit

-# generates the redistributable bundle as perfecty-push-notifications.zip
+# generates the redistributable bundle in dist/perfecty-push-notifications.zip
 make bundle
 ```
 ## Demo 🎭